 “Since many students at EnMed have diverse backgrounds in engineering, it is a constant challenge to design a pre-clerkship course that ensures no student is under advantaged,” said Yadav.

-The workshop demonstrated the various strategies that have been developed for successful incorporation of an engineering blended medical TBL at EnMed, and the lessons that have been learned over the years, including overcoming COVID restrictions through the use of specialized softwares.
+The workshop demonstrated the various strategies that have been developed for successful incorporation of an engineering blended medical TBL at EnMed, and the lessons that have been learned over the years, including overcoming COVID restrictions through the use of specialized software.
 Likewise, the workshop provided a template for other cross-disciplinary programs that aim to blend two or more traditional courses/programs.

 “Since its inception, EnMed has been constantly identifying/developing innovative teaching strategies that can be integrated in the pre-clerkship courses to help students to not only master the medical and engineering subject, but also enhance problem-solving and creative thinking skills,” said Sears.